 What I discovered years ago was that in Vietnam, đồ chua is mostly made with daikon since it’s cheap and commonly grown.
 Carrots are added just for color.
 On the flip side, some restaurants in the US (especially those in small towns with less of an Asian population) tend to go a tad heavier on carrots, which are easier to source.

 I like a 50/50 mix of daikon and carrots, and I’ll even throw in non-traditionally colored carrots for fun.
 Essentially, daikon is a mild white radish — Korean varieties tend to be large and round, while Japanese varieties are long and cylindrical.
 I’ve seen Chinese varieties both ways at the Asian market, and you’ll be fine with whatever you find.
 This season I grew Miyashige daikon at home.

-This easy recipe will be familiar for many of you who’ve tried đồ chua before.
+This easy recipe will be familiar to many of you who’ve tried đồ Chua before.
 It tastes quite similar to what you’ve had in a down-home Vietnamese restaurant, and that’s what I like most about it.
 You can’t beat simplicity.

 Vietnamese Daikon and Carrot Pickles (Đồ Chua)

 1 cup rice vinegar (or distilled white vinegar)

 Making Your Vietnamese Daikon and Carrot Pickles (Đồ Chua)

 In a small saucepan over medium-low heat, combine the vinegar, water, and sugar, and stir until the sugar is fully dissolved.
 Remove from heat and let the brine cool to room temperature.

 Cut your daikon and carrots into matchsticks about 2 inches long.

 Combine the vegetables in a colander, and toss in a small handful of kosher salt.
 Mix in the salt using your hands.
 The salt will draw out moisture and odor (from the daikon) and you’ll see it all pooling on the bottom.